mblackonline/mblackonline.github.io/_posts/2023-10-26-Raspberry Pi: Setting up Unattended-Upgrades with Email Notifications.md

 ### 12. Install Postfix for Email Notifications

-To enable the email notifications from unattended-upgrades, we'll be using the [postfix](https://wiki.debian.org/Postfix) application.
+To enable the email notifications from unattended-upgrades, we'll be using the [Postfix](https://wiki.debian.org/Postfix) application.
 - Postfix is a mail transfer agent (MTA) that can be used to send and receive email.
-- For our purposes, we will only configure postfix to send email notifications from unattended-upgrades.
+- For our purposes, we will only configure Postfix to send email notifications from unattended-upgrades.
-- When installing postfix, you'll be prompted to enter your system mail name, which should be your Pi's domain name.
-Use the following terminal command to get this before installing postfix and jot it down for later use:
+- When installing Postfix, you'll be prompted to enter your system mail name, which should be your Pi's domain name.
+Use the following terminal command to get this before installing Postfix and jot it down for later use:

 ```bash
 hostname -f
 ```

-- To install postfix, run the following command in your terminal:
+- To install Postfix, run the following command in your terminal:

 ```bash
 sudo apt install postfix -y
 ```
-During the postfix configuration select **"Internet Site"**, and specify your Raspberry Pi's domain (from above) as the "mail name."
+During the Postfix configuration select **"Internet Site"**, and specify your Raspberry Pi's domain (from above) as the "mail name."

 - *__TIP__ - I found the following guide from Tony Florida to be very helpful for learning how to set this up: (https://tonyteaches.tech/postfix-gmail-smtp-on-ubuntu/)*